wilffren/SpringBoot-Test/README.md

 ## License

-This project is proprietary software for CoopCredit cooperative institutions.
+This project is proprietary software for Wilffren Muñoz